-The textbook deals with some topics in greater detail, and, as with the notes, you will probably need to read the passages several times.
-The textbook also contains relevant questions, and at revision time you may want to return to these to further test your knowledge.
+The textbook may deal with the subjects in greater detail, and, as with the notes, you will probably need to read the passages several times.
+The textbook and accompanying CD-ROM also contain relevant questions, and at revision time you may want to return to these to further test your knowledge.

-At the end of each lesson there is a list of new technical words whose meanings you should now know.
-These are the words picked out in bold in the body of the lesson.
+At the end of each lesson there is a list of new technical words whose meanings you should know.
 There is also a summary to which you can add your own comments.